GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 The part of the query inside the curly braces `{}` are selectors to filter the metric.
 In this case, we want measurements that match the label for `instance` that equals the currently selected template drop-down.

-The `$device_id` variable is expanded by Grafana before it is passed to Prometheus as
+The `$device_id` variable is expanded by Grafana before it is passed to Prometheus as follows:

 ```
 room_external_temp{instance="albuquerque-0"}